Frequently asked questions about the health and social services reform

 This site provides answers to frequently asked questions.

 What are public health and social services?

-Public health and social services are services the state finances through tax revenue.
-In future the counties will be organising all public health and social services.
+Health and social services are services the state finances through tax revenue.
+They include, among others,

 - outpatient services

 - child protection

 - services for people with disabilities

 - housing services for older persons

 What are the goals of the health, social services and regional government reform?

 The health, social services and regional government reform will give the public administration in Finland a clear three-tier structure: state, counties and municipalities.
 The aim is to modernise administration and services so that they are cost-effective and responsive to client needs.
 The reform is scheduled to come into force on 1 January 2020.